Viewing this page on your device?

 The tips of the fingers are gripping the pencil very tightly, and the pencil is standing straight up.
 This pencil grip blocks the finger movements needed for good handwriting, and is very tiring.

-Most of the "wrong" pencil grips displayed below, were used by children who did not get much opportunity to develop their fine motor skills before starting formal schooling.
+Most of the poor pencil grips displayed below, were used by children who did not get much opportunity to develop their fine motor skills before starting formal schooling.

 This child holds the whole arm off the table, and the awkward pencil grip has resulted in very poor control over the pencil.

 This child is balancing the crayon between her index and ring fingers with the middle finger on top.
 The thumb is not being used at all.